Dynamical hypothesis tests and Decision Theory for Gibbs distributions: Introduction

-We consider here a dynamical setting where test problems $ \mathcal E_n$ are defined for each $n \in \mathbb{N}$.
+Since a point in the space $\Omega$ is in general not observable one needs to restrict to finite time series.
+Therefore we consider a dynamical setting where test problems $ \mathcal E_n$ are defined for each $n \in \mathbb{N}$.
 We determine the best tests under Neyman-Pearson, minimax and Bayes distribution constraints and analyze the asymptotic behavior of their error properties, when $n \to \infty$.

-We denote by $S$ a set with $\mu_i(S)=i$ ($i=0,1$), which exists since two Gibbs measures are orthogonal.
+We denote by $S$ a set with $\mu_i(S)=i$ ($i=0,1$), which exists since two distinct Gibbs measures are orthogonal.
 We denote by $E_m(g)= \int g dm$ the expectation of $g$ with respect to the probability $m$.
-The first observation is well known see \cite{Fer}, page 201. \begin{theorem} The test
+The first observation is well known see \cite{Fer}, page 201.

+The Neyman-Pearson Lemma characterizes those tests which have maximal power subject to keeping a given significance level $\alpha$.
+These are called Neyman-Pearson tests.